 Character Development 8/10 (there was just so much to develop her that it was a little overwhelming for one film to do perfectly)

-Character Chemistry 8/10 (Streep and Harris could have been better…while their acting was fine, I never felt any sort of emotional connection between them…and in watching them, it almost felt like I was watching two actors on a stage somewhere rather than two characters in a film)
+Character Chemistry 8/10 (Streep and Harris could have been better…while their acting was fine, I never felt any emotional connection between them…and in watching them, it almost felt like I was watching two actors on a stage somewhere rather than two characters in a film)

 Acting 9/10